 - 12 months late An additional £300 or 5% of the tax due, whichever is larger, although in serious cases you may be fined an additional 100% of the tax due.

-If your tax return is late, it’s likely you’ll have missed the deadline to pay your tax bill, too.
-This is also due by midnight on 31 January, unless you have an alternative payment arrangement in place with HMRC.
+Your 2019-20 tax payment is due by midnight on 31 January, unless you have an alternative payment arrangement in place with HMRC.

 Late tax payments incur separate charges.
 First, you’ll be charged interest on the tax you owe from the date it was due; the current interest rate is 2.6%.

 After 30 days, this will soon mount up: